What condition is characterized by abdominal pain and coughing in a traveler to Africa or the Far East?

 Prepare for the MRCS Exam with our study quizzes.
 Practice with multiple choice questions that include detailed hints and explanations to reinforce your learning.
 Equip yourself with the knowledge needed to excel in your examination!

-The condition characterized by abdominal pain and coughing in a traveler to Africa or the Far East is indeed an Ascaris lumbricoides infection.
-Ascaris lumbricoides, commonly known as the large roundworm, is one of the most prevalent intestinal parasites globally, particularly in areas with poor sanitation and hygiene.
+The condition characterized by abdominal pain and coughing in a traveler to Africa or the Far East is associated with Ascaris lumbricoides infection.
+This parasitic infection is caused by a roundworm that is commonly found in areas with poor sanitation, which includes many regions in Africa and parts of Asia.

 Subscribe